madalin312/pnc_documents/documents/PCI_SSC_QuickRef_Guide_2010.md

 - 2.3 Encrypt using strong cryptography all non-console administrative access such as browser/webbased management tools.
 - 2.4 Shared hosting providers must protect each entity's hosted environment and cardholder data (details are in PCI DSS Appendix A: "Additional PCI DSS Requirements for Shared Hosting Providers.")

-## TyPICaL DeFaULT PaSSWoRDS ThaT MUST Be ChaNGeD
+Typical default passwords that must be changed:
+- [none]

-[none] [name of product / vendor] 1234 or 4321 access admin anonymous database guest manager pass password root sa secret sysadmin user
+- [name of product / vendor]

-13
+- 1234 or 4321
+- access
+- admin
+- anonymous
+- database
+- guest
+- manager
+- pass
+- password
+- root
+- sa
+- secret
+- sysadmin
+- user

-## Protect Cardholder Data
+### Protect Cardholder Data

 Cardholder data refers to any information printed, processed, transmitted or stored in any form on a payment card.
 Entities accepting payment cards are expected to protect cardholder data and to prevent their unauthorized use - whether the data is printed or stored locally, or transmitted over a public network to a remote server or service provider.

-## Requirement 3: Protect stored cardholder data
+Requirement 3: Protect stored cardholder data

 In general, no cardholder data should ever be stored unless it's necessary to meet the needs of the business.
 Sensitive data on the magnetic stripe or chip must never be stored.
 If your organization stores PAN, it is crucial to render it unreadable (see 3.4, and table below for guidelines).